-In gaming, camping refers to the tactic where a player gains a strategically advantageous position by sitting in a particular position on the map.
+In gaming, camping refers to the tactic where a player sits in a strategically advantageous position in the game map.

-The gaming term Bot refers to a character that is controlled by the computer.
+The gaming term Bot refers to a character that is controlled by a computer.
 In most games, bots are non-playable characters.